Lagavulin 2024 12 Year Old Fireside Tales - Diageo Special Releases 2024

 Value for Money: 2/5 - Expensive

 Would you like to buy the bottling?
-Then feel free to use our Amazon Affiliate Programme.
+Support us and purchase on Amazon*.
 You don not pay more than the usual price, but we get a small percentage of the purchase price.
 This way we can cover the running costs of the website and remain free of advertising.

 Preview Image Source: Whiskybase